Ecological-Complexity-Lab/infomap_ecology_package/docs/monolayer_heirarchical.md

 ### Output
-A [tree file](https://www.mapequation.org/infomap/#OutputTree) is produced by Infomap, but is parsed by `run_infomap_monolayer` from infomapecology (in R: `?run_infomap_monolayer`).
+A [tree file](https://www.mapequation.org/infomap/#OutputTree) is produced by Infomap, but is parsed by `run_infomap_monolayer` from infomapecology.
+In Infomap's tree output, the `path` column has a tree-like format such as 1:3:4:2, which describes the path from the root of the tree to the leaf node.
+The first integer (1 in the 1:3:4:2 example) is the top module.
+The last integer after the colon (2 in the 1:3:4:2 example) indicates the ID of the leaf in the module, and not the ID of the node.
+In case a node has fewer levels because its module is not partitioned, the missing levels will show `NA`.

+In the output excerpt below for the analysis of the Otago food web, there are four nodes that belong to the 3rd submodule within top module 1.
+For these, `module_level3` is the leaf id.
+Top modules 2 and 3 do not have sub-modules.
+Therefore, for these modules the second level (`module_level2`) is the leaf id and `module_level3` shows an `NA` value.
 In addition, this data has node attributes, which are added to the final output.
 In this example: OrganismalGroup and NodeType.
-In this output excerpt, there are four nodes that belong to the 3rd submodule within top module 1.
-For these, `module_level3` is the leaf id.
-Modules 2 and 3 do not have sub-modules.
-Therefore, for these modules the the second level (`module_level2`) is the leaf id and `module_level3` shows an `NA` value.

 |node_id|node_name|module_level1|module_level2|module_level3|OrganismalGroup|NodeType
 |---|---|---|---|---|---|---|